13 Sights in Hyères, France (with Map and Images)

 Show sight on map

-The Château d'Hyères is a ruined medieval castle located at the top of the Castéou hill, one of the peaks of the Maurettes, overlooking the city of Hyères, in the Var department.
-The remains of the castle are classified as historical monuments by the list of 1862; The rampart and the old castle have been listed since January 27, 1926.
+The Château d'Hyères is a medieval ruin castle which is at the top of the hill of Castéou, one of the summits of the Maurettes, dominating the city of Hyères, in the department of Var.
+The remains of the castle are classified as historic monuments by the list of 1862; The rampart and the old castle have been registered since January 27, 1926.

 Wikipedia: Château d'Hyères (FR)